day8/re-frame/README.md

 ### Domino 5 - View

-Domino 5 is one or more **view functions** (aka Reagent components) which compute what UI DOM should be displayed for the user.
+Domino 5 is one or more **view functions** (aka Reagent components) that compute the UI DOM that should be displayed to the user.

-To render the right UI, they need to source application state, which is delivered reactively via the queries of Domino 4 .They compute hiccup-formatted data, which is a description of the DOM required.
+To render the right UI, they need to source application state, which is delivered reactively via the queries of Domino 4.
+They compute hiccup-formatted data, which is a description of the DOM required.

 ### Domino 6 - DOM

-You don't write Domino 6 - it is handled for you by Reagent/Rect.
+You don't write Domino 6 - it is handled for you by Reagent/React.
 I mention it here for completeness and to fully close the loop.

 This is the step in which the hiccup-formatted